 Business Accountants Keeping In Front Of Clients

-Gustavo A. Viera CPA, a Business Accountants and partner in a Miami Accounting Service says that hosting interesting events is the main way he keeps out in front of clients and prospects.
+Gustavo A. Viera Accountant, a Business Accountants, and a partner in a Miami Accounting Service say that hosting interesting events is the main way he keeps out in front of clients and prospects.

 Viera, who’s been a Small Business Accountants, said they had a great response to a “ladies only” event they held at a local art facility.
 We called it ‘Wine and Design’.
 Everyone was given a canvas on an easel and, after a short painting lesson, invited to paint their own masterpiece.
 They each took home their painting and some great memories.”